-Below the SMS text box you’ll see Personalize – hover over it and select the contact attribute that you like to insert into the SMS.
-They are based on the contacts columns added on your Contact’s page.
-The recipient’s data is highlighted in blue when added into the message.
+Below the SMS text box you’ll see this Personalization icon – click on it and select the contact attribute that you like to insert into the SMS.
+They are based on the contact’s columns added on your Contacts Page.
+The recipient’s data is highlighted in gray when added into the message.

 Note: The character counter assumes a length of 20 for each dynamic contact attribute.
 Billing will be based on the actual length of each message.